 Become a lifeguard

-To become a lifeguard, the first step is to earn your Lifesaving Society's Bronze Medallion Award.
+- Earn your Lifesaving Society's Bronze Medallion Award.
 This course includes instruction in lifesaving skills, water rescues, and first aid.
 Applicants to the Bronze Medallion course should be at least 13 years old or have completed the Bronze Star course.

-Next, earn your Bronze Cross and Standard First Aid (or Aquatic Emergency Care).
+- Earn your Bronze Cross and Standard First Aid (or Aquatic Emergency Care).
 These two courses are prerequisites for the National Lifeguard Service (NLS) certification.
 NLS certification is required to work at City and Park Board pools and beaches.